munemshams/Automobile-Sales-Interactive-Dashboard-/README.md

 - Recession Period Statistics

 ### Year Selector
 Allows users to select a specific year to analyze when the **Yearly Statistics** mode is selected.
+The time period ranges from 1980 to 2023.

 ---